benoitlamonica/easydiscordbot/README.md

 #### Step 1

 Go to the directory of your bot created by the cli, then go to the .env file and set up your environement.
-Everything you need to do is written in this file
+Everything you need to do is written in this file.

 #### Step 2